albertmoczadlo/Machine-Learning-Linear-Regression-CSharp/README.md

 ## Kontakt

-Jeśli masz pytania lub potrzebujesz pomocy, możesz się ze mną skontaktować przez GitHub lub e-mail: [albertmoczadlo@gmail.com](mailto:albertmoczadlo@gmail.com)

-## Pliki w Repozytorium:
-- **Machine-Learning-Linear-Regression-CSharp/Program.cs** – implementacja z uwzględnieniem obliczeń matematycznych.
+If you have any questions or need help, you can contact me through GitHub or email: [albertmoczadlo@gmail.com](mailto:albertmoczadlo@gmail.com)

+## Files in the Repository:

+- **Machine-Learning-Linear-Regression-CSharp/Program.cs – implementation including mathematical calculations.
-- **README.md** – dokumentacja projektu.
+- **README.md** – project documentation.

-Dziękuję za zainteresowanie projektem!
+## Contact

+If you have questions or need assistance, you can contact me via GitHub or email: albertmoczadlo@gmail.com

+Thank you for your interest in the project!